-Fraternities and sororities are organizations of men or women at a college or university, usually designated by Greek letters.
-It is also a group of people joined by similar backgrounds, interests, or tastes.
-All fraternities and sororities at Villanova are members of their respective umbrella organization: National Interfraternal Conference (NIC), National Panhellenic Conference (NPC), National Pan-Hellenic Council (NPHC), National Association of Latino Fraternal Organizations (NALFO) or National APIA Panhellenic Association (NAPA).
+Fraternities and sororities are organizations of men and women at colleges and universities that are usually designated by Greek letters.
+They are also groups of individuals with similar backgrounds, interests, or values.
+All fraternities and sororities at Villanova are members of their respective umbrella organizations: National Interfraternal Conference (NIC), National Panhellenic Conference (NPC), National Pan-Hellenic Council (NPHC), National Association of Latino Fraternal Organizations (NALFO), or National APIA Panhellenic Association (NAPA).

-It depends on the organization however, dues are usually paid twice a year and range from $175-$400 per semester.
-This money goes toward paying national fees and all other chapter operating expenses.
-Dues and payment plans are discussed during the recruitment process.
+It depends on the organization; however, dues are usually paid twice a year and can range from $175-$400 per semester.
+Dues go toward paying inter/national fees and all other chapter operating expenses.
+Dues and payment plans are discussed prior to and during the recruitment and/or intake process.

 The time commitment for membership is high - there are chapter events, meetings, leadership opportunities, and community-wide events occurring all the time.
 Membership is a time commitment, so it is critical potential new members develop and exercise good time management skills before participating in the recruitment process.
 Just as in any other time-intensive student organization, membership within a fraternity or sorority adds responsibilities to those that already exist, so potential new members should educate themselves on the experience so they can make an informed decision about joining.